vermin/WAZN/contrib/depends/README.md

 make HOST=x86_64-w64-mingw32 -j4
 ```

-A toolchain will be generated that's suitable for plugging into Monero's
+A toolchain will be generated that's suitable for plugging into WAZN's
 cmake.
 In the above example, a dir named x86_64-w64-mingw32 will be
 created.
-To use it for Monero:
+To use it for WAZN:

 ```bash
 cmake -DCMAKE_TOOLCHAIN=`pwd`/contrib/depends/x86_64-w64-mingw32